Northbadge/ml-compiler-opt/README.md

 We currently use two different ML algorithms: Policy Gradient and Evolution Strategies to train policies.
-Currently, this repository only support Policy Gradient training.
-The release of Evolution Strategies training is on our roadmap.
+Currently, this repository only support Policy Gradient.
+The release of Evolution Strategies is on our roadmap.

 Check out this [demo](docs/demo/demo.md) for an end-to-end demonstration of how to train your own inlining-for-size policy from the scratch with Policy